Greece Travel Guide logo

 Aegean Thesaurus Travel Agency

-What began as Sifnos only travel agency has now become one of the most respected and reliable full-service agencies in the Cyclades.
+Aegean Thesaurus Travel What began as Sifnos only travel agency has now become one of the most respected and reliable full-service agencies in the Cyclades.
 Not only can they arrange your trip and accommodations in Sifnos but they can take care of your hotel needs in Athens and on any of the other Cycladic islands.
 They can also do weddings on the island of Sifnos.
-For Info and bookings go to their webpage at www.greecetravel.com/aegean
+For Info and bookings visit their webpage

 Yacht and Sailboat Charters in Greece

-Without a doubt the best way to do the Greek islands and coast is on a sailboat.
+One of the best ways to do the Greek islands and coast is on a sailboat.
 One summer I took a 5-day cruise on a sailboat with 6 cabins and plenty of room and Captain Billy Joe Leck, a true renaissance man from the UK, skilled in the arts of sailing, story-telling, guitar-playing and baby-sitting who knew more about the islands than I could learn in a lifetime!
 I am not a sailor so I was a little reluctant to go but when the trip was over I wished I had booked 10 days or a month.
 We swam in sheltered coves in incredibly clear sea and sailed into ports in the late afternoon for dinner and entertainment.
 (The boat had AC but we never needed it.)
 This is the best way to see the islands, (like a cruise but you choose your own itinerary).
 If you like a particular island you stay longer or even return to it.
 The captain doubles as a guide/host and knows the best restaurants, bars, beaches and is your private interpreter making ordering in restaurants easy.
 The surprising thing is that it can be cheaper then staying in a hotel and a lot more interesting!
-Be sure to read my article about my experience sailing in Greece at www.greecetravel.com/sailing
+Be sure to read my article about my experience sailing in Greece on my Sailing in Greece page.

 top